 Through the announcement, Facebook joined the long list of established firms that are already invested heavily in Augmented Reality (AR).

 A recent report by Bloomberg outlines Apple’s ‘big step’ towards the AR space through talented hires and acquisitions in the related field.
-According to the report, with the goal of making smart glasses, in the short term, Apple’s AR features may first show up on the iPhone.
+According to the report, to make smart glasses, in the short term, Apple’s AR features may first show up on the iPhone.
 Bloomberg’s report comes after its November story published last year, which highlighted Apple’s wearable expansion into ‘digital glasses’.

 The AR industry is gaining momentum and could be a huge global market worth $90 million by 2020.
 For Apple, an AR adoption could mean a new dimension to its existing products, possibly resulting in new ones.
 Although a variety of AR apps (including Pokémon Go) are currently available for Apple’s iPhone, the company is yet to launch its own AR products.